pdvyas26/myyogaflex/README.md

 ## Overview

-Yoga 4 U is a dynamic yoga application designed to cater to yoga enthusiasts of all levels - from beginners to advanced practitioners.
+MY YOGA FLEX is a dynamic yoga application designed to cater to yoga enthusiasts of all levels - from beginners to advanced practitioners.
 It offers a range of free yoga courses, allowing users to create accounts, set personal yoga goals, and track their progress.
 The app aims to make yoga accessible and customizable for everyone, promoting health and wellness.

 ### Problem